Many professional development opportunities are available throughout the year in New Mexico.

 New Mexico Interpreters Distribution List

 NMCDHH administers an email distribution list for signed language interpreters to share professional development opportunities, job postings, licensure updates, and other relevant information.
-If you are interested in being added to the distribution list, please email Lisa Dignan at Lisa.Dignan@cdhh.nm.gov.
+If you are interested in being added to the distribution list, please email Trevor Brennan at Trevor.Brennan@cdhh.nm.gov.
 If you have something you would like to share with the interpreting community, please send it to the same address to be forwarded to the list.

 NMCDHH Apprentice Program